 5. Hair Raising: Beauty, Culture, and African American Women

 Author Noliwe Rooks talks about the politics of black hair, particularly in the United States, for African-American women.
-Her book is also approachable in its writing style, but she uses a lot of anecdotal evidence throughout her book, which I love to hear about her own experiences.
-She has chapters on advertising generally, but also she looks advertising in magazines, particularly Ebony, Essence, and Jet.
+Her book is also approachable in its writing style, but she uses a lot of anecdotal evidence throughout it, and I love to hear about her experiences.
+She has chapters on advertising generally, but she also looks at advertising in magazines, particularly Ebony, Essence, and Jet.
 Then she also has a chapter devoted to my C.J.
-Walker, and she also gives an outline of the black beauty industry and some of the timelines on that.
+Walker and gives an outline of the black beauty industry and some of the timelines on that.

 It’s also a short book, around one hundred and twenty pages.
 The content is fabulous, and the way that Noliwe has written is simple and powerful.
 The anecdotes help with that, and she effectively argues that black hair’s powerful political nature has been used.
 One of the things she talks about is the binary of good and bad hair that has benefited white and light-skinned women.